Seilamuk/Seilamuk-/iOS/iOS-InApp-Documentation.md

 <a name="ATS" />
 ##Step 4, Disable ATS for iOS 9 apps
 iOS 9 includes a new feature called App Transport Security (ATS).
 If you are using Xcode 7, an exception that allows HTTP requests must be added to your app in order to make sure ads continue to be served on iOS 9 devices.
-You can read more [here](https://support.startapp.com/hc/en-us/articles/208639508-IOS-9-and-StartApp-s-iOS-SDK).
+You can read more <a href="https://support.startapp.com/hc/en-us/articles/208639508-IOS-9-and-StartApp-s-iOS-SDK" target="_blank">here</a>.

-Add the following exception to your info.plist to allow any insecure connection:
+Add the following exception to your info.plist:
 ```xml
 <key>NSAppTransportSecurity</key>
 <dict>